mars-planet/mars_city/servers/webplotter/doc/setup.rst

 them in real time.
 You can select which attributes are plotted by checking/unchecking them in the list of attributes.

+It is also possible to select how often the graph is updated and how many values are displayed by selecting the desired values under the graph.

 Troubleshooting
 ===============